screenshotbot/screenshotbot-oss/README.md

 any compliant Common Lisp.

 *Update Nov 2022: We're switching our primary docker images from CCL to SBCL.
-SBCL is more performan and more stable than CCL.
+SBCL is more performant and more stable than CCL.
 See this [migration guide](https://github.com/screenshotbot/screenshotbot-oss/wiki/Porting-from-CCL-to-SBCL) if you have an existing store.
 Let us know if you have any issues with